ZachBray/simple-binary-encoding-wiki/Sbe-Tool-Guide.md

  * <code>sbe.target.language</code>: Target language for code generation, defaults to Java (also supports Cpp98 and CSharp).
  * <code>sbe.output.dir</code>: Target directory for output generation, defaults to current directory.
  * <code>sbe.target.namespace</code>: Namespace to be used for generated code.
 Equates package for Java.
 If not provided then the `package` attribute from the schema will be used.

+The SBE tool can be used with Maven:
+/wiki/SBE-Tool-Maven